tsuchita21/codeproj/CONTRIBUTING.md

 As per usual with open source, you would agree to license your contributions under the MIT License.

 # Share your Work
-Create something awesome using Exokit.
+Create something awesome using CodeProj Online Learning Platform.
 Publish your work to Github (and GitHub pages) so everyone can learn from your work.
 Share this on Slack, Twitter etc!
 For bonus points, write and publish a case study to explain how you built it.